-Got a large open-backed bezel that packing tape won’t cover?
+Got a sizeable open-backed bezel that packing tape won’t cover?
 Try using contact adhesive instead.
-It has a bit more stick than packing tape so you might find that some sticky residue is left behind.
-Here’s three ways to make light work of cleaning it off:
+It has a bit more stick than packing tape, so you might find that some sticky residue is left behind.
+Here are three ways to make light work of cleaning it off:

-o Place the item in the freezer for half an hour.
-This can help the tape release more easily, leaving behind less gummy residue;
+* Place the item in the freezer for half an hour.
+This can help the tape release more quickly, leaving behind less gummy residue;

-o Spray it with WD-40 lubricant and gently rub with the pad of a finger.
-Clean up with paper towel to remove any greasiness, before washing it clean.
+* Spray it with WD-40 lubricant and gently rub it with the pad of your finger.
+Clean up with a paper towel to remove any greasiness before washing it clean.

 -Mylene Hillam, jewelry artist and resin blogger, Mill Lane Studio

-My favorite trick (albeit a costly extra step) is to mix a batch of resin and then pour it into a bottle that has a yorker cap.
-The cap gives me much more control putting resin where I want it without dealing with drips and overpours when using a cup and stick.
+My favorite trick (albeit a costly extra step) is mixing a batch of resin and then pouring it into a bottle with a yorker cap.
+The cap gives me much more control in putting resin where I want it without dealing with drips and overpours when using a cup and stick.

 -Kate Ledum, resinista at Resin Obsession, mixed media crafter and artist, Rijacki Design

-Baby powdering and warming the silicone rubber mold up before casting resins are by far my favorite tricks as the baby powder releases the surfaces tension of the silicone rubber eliminating air bubbles and the temperature helps the resin cure faster!
+Baby powdering and warming the silicone rubber mold up before casting resin are by far my favorite tricks.
+The baby powder releases the surface tension of the silicone rubber, eliminating air bubbles, and the temperature helps the resin cure faster.

-Another thing I do is set up more molds and projects than I need, as I hate to waste resin!
-So sometimes i get a little extra pair or earrings made or a ring!
+I set up more molds and projects than I need, as I hate to waste resin.
+So sometimes I get a little extra pair of earrings or a ring with my leftover resin.

-Always have gel alcohol hand sanitizer on hand and baby wipes when working with resin.
+Always have gel alcohol hand sanitizer and baby wipes when working with resin.
 It is the best stuff to help get resin off you or anything else you may accidentally get resin on.
-Easy trick but totally worth it!
+Easy trick but worth it.

 -Ellen Anderson, resin artist, @EllenAndersonArt

-I think my best tip for working with resin is to warm it up, especially if you are in colder climates.
+I think my best resin casting tricks is to warm it up, especially if you are in colder climates.
 Warm – not hot!
-It mixes better and it keeps the bubbles down too!
+It mixes better, and it keeps the bubbles down too.

 -Mona Schmitt, resin and mixed media crafter, Craft Klatch

-The trick I would like to share is one I just shared with one of our customers.
-After doing her project yesterday she realized this morning that she spilled epoxy resin on her glass table top.
-I shared the following: Place boiling hot water on and old towel or rag and place it over the epoxy; then wait a few minutes and use a putty knife or another flat tool to gently get up under the epoxy and pop it off.
+Here’s how you get spilled epoxy resin off your glass tabletop.
+First, place boiling water on an old towel or rag and place it over the epoxy.
+Then, wait a few minutes and use a putty knife or another flat tool to get up under the epoxy and pop it off gently.
 This works like a charm.
 It needs to be a hard surface that water will not damage.

 Learn when the soft cure time of your resin happens.
-There is much you can do during this time should you have made a mistake.
+You can do much during this time should you have made a mistake.
 I found this out when I was doming resin and went back later to check my pieces.
-The resin was so syrup-y, I couldn’t get the microbubbles to pop.
-Instead, I pushed them over the side of my piece.
+The resin was so syrupy that I couldn’t get the microbubbles to pop.
+So instead, I pushed them over the side of my piece.
 Once the resin had cured to where it was rubbery, I found out I could peel it right off!
 Now, when I drip resin over the sides of my bezels and such, I don’t panic.
 I set a timer to go back in so many hours and peel the resin off.
-Anytime I don’t have to sand off excess resin is a win!
+Anytime I don’t have to sand off excess resin is a win.

--Katherine Swift, resin blogger, author and proprietor, Resin Obsession
+-Katherine Swift, author, artist and creative director, Resin Obsession